TampereTC/TestContainer-hackathon/README.md

 Hackathon reference tools, examples and setup instructions

 TestContainer reference tools and examples are designed as kind of reference material.
 Setup is based on several docker-compose bundles.
 Providing large set of well known devops test tools with ready made integrations to demo data sources.
 Due to large size of VM material only docker-compose will be shared via github.
-VM will be share at the beginning of the session:
+VM will be shared separately at the beginning of the session:

 Requirements:
 - [docker](https://docs.docker.com/glossary/?term=installation)